JahNix/ArdLeoArcadePull/Readme.md

 A simple arduino Leo keyboard sequence to use with MAME.
-It uses my Keyboard preference but you could always change and make your own.
+It uses my Keyboard preference but you could always change and make your own. it also controls my coinmech light, im now working on making it throb or flash with a coin in...